hapax/hapax.github.io/assets/chuzenji.md

 I am cold.
 I have no cell reception.
 I will need a place to sleep.

-I passed a *konbini* in the cruise terminal, so I walk back and dawdle in the snack aisle, wracked by performative indecision, and look up local hotels on wifi.
+I passed a *konbini* in the cruise terminal, so I walk back and dawdle in the snack aisle, wracked by performative indecision, and sneakily look up local hotels on wifi.
 Little Forest Inn has rooms.
 A balding clerk listens to the baseball---from what I can tell,